-Age-specific

-cervical cancer = New cases 1997 aged 50 - 54 years ×100,000

-incidence rate in 1997 female population aged 50 - 54 years

-females aged 50-54

-$=\frac{76}{536,230}$ ×100,000

-=14.2 per 100,000
+Age-specific cervical cancer incidence rate in females aged 50-54 in the year 2000 = $\frac{58}{623,134} \times 100,000$ = 9.3 per 100,000

 Age-standardised rates (AS rate)

 Rates are adjusted for age to facilitate comparisons between populations that have different age structures, e.g. between youthful and ageing communities.
 There are two different methods commonly used to adjust for age.
 In this publication we use direct standardisation in which age-specific rates are multiplied against a constant population (the Australian 1991 Population Standard unless otherwise specified).
 This effectively removes the influence of age structure on the summary rate that is described as the age-standardised rate.
 The method may be used for the calculation of participation, incidence and mortality rates.
 The method used for this calculation comprises three steps.